siiritann/dn/README.md

 ## Manual

+Prerequisite: java release version 14

+1. Open this BE project in Intellij IDE https://github.com/siiritann/datanor

+2. Install dependancies, refresh maven if necessary

-1. Run this BE project in localhost on port 8080 https://github.com/siiritann/datanor
+3. Run DatanorApplication.java in localhost on port 8080 (FE application is expecting that port)

-2. Run this FE project in localhost on another port, e.g. 8081 https://github.com/siiritann/dn-vue
+4. Run this FE project in localhost on another port, e.g. 8081 https://github.com/siiritann/dn-vue

-3. Open FE project in browser & use it
+5. Open browser on localhost:8081 & start using the application